UT-ADL/e2e-rally-estonia/README.md

 # Rally Estonia End-to-End Driving

 This repository contains framework to train end-to-end driving models using Rally Estonia dataset.
-Following papers can be (partially) reproduced using the framework:
+Following papers can be reproduced using the framework:
  - [LiDAR-as-Camera for End-to-End Driving](./docs/lidar_as_camera.md) ([paper](http://todo))

 ## Dataset